opennetworkinglab/onos/apps/p4-tutorial/exercise-1.md

         the following command to print on screen all new messages:

         ```
-        $ bm-log 1
+        $ bm-log s1
         ```

-        This command will show the log of the switch instance with ID "1".
-Such ID was specified when starting the `simple_switch_grpc` process (look in the Mininet output for `Starting BMv2 target: simple_switch_grpc --device-id 1 [...]`).
+        This command will show the log of the BMv2 switch in Mininet with name "s1".

     5. **Check the flow rules inserted by each application in ONOS**.
 In the ONOS CLI type: